sundaymore/magicexpr/README.md

 ## expression

-Actually, an expression in magicexpr is just a command that promise to return a string result. and there is a group of inner engine commands as basic commands, and you can expand the command set if necessary.
+Actually, an expression in magicexpr is just a command that promise to return a string result. and there is a group of engine inner commands as basic command set, and you can expand the command set if necessary.

 let's see a simple expression:
   ```{const helloworld}```